Research Security and Integrity Training

 Annual Research Security and Integrity Training

-Each year on approximately April 1, the Research Security and Integrity Training period will be announced as part of the UIC Research Security Program.
-An annual Research Security and Integrity Training (RSIT) curriculum in the CITI Program must be completed prior to May 31.
+Each year on or after May 1, the Research Security and Integrity Training period will be announced as part of the UIC Research Security Program.
+An annual Research Security and Integrity Training (RSIT) curriculum in the CITI Program must be completed by the announced due date.
 The annual curriculum will be comprised of one or more modules, and all modules must be completed to meet the training requirements.

 To Complete the 2025 RSIT Requirements:

-- Add the Research Security and Integrity Course.
+- Add the appropriate Research Security and Integrity curriculum.

 RSIT Training